Mightysho/monty/README.md

 ### Project author
 ElmahdiMamoun (Elmahdi1962)

-### Assignment dates
+### Submission date
-21-09-2021 to 23-09-2021
+23-09-2021

 ### Description
-Third team project.
 Introduction to stacks and queues as varieties of linked lists, and implementation of a byte code interpreter.

 ### Requirements
 * Compilation for all tasks: `gcc -Wall -Werror -Wextra -pedantic *.c -o monty`